 But can that wall be removed without causing major damage to the structure of the home?
 Does the wall hold anything up, which is to say is the wall load-bearing?
 What is inside that wall and can it be moved to allow wall removal?
 How can I find out?

 Load-bearing walls must be positively identified before starting any home improvement that includes removing or altering a wall, door or window opening.
 Identifying load points and structural walls in a house requires an accurate assessment of the structure, building materials, and an awareness of the local building practices.
-This structural assessment is best done by a licensed Architecture firm, or Professional Engineer.
+This structural assessment is best done by a licensed Architecture firm, Professional Engineer, or Design Build firm like Mosby Building Arts.
 Do not attempt this yourself.
 This information is intended to help you stay safe while dreaming about changing your house and moving walls.
 Please contact Mosby Building Arts, Ltd. for consulting assistance with load-bearing walls.

 A load-bearing wall is one that bears the weight and force of a structure, and transfers that weight to the ground.
 Grounding points – like foundations, footings, columns and piers – are what bear the weight of the home.
 Some structures that span between these grounding points are known as load-bearing walls, beams, headers, trusses or lintels.